adyekjaer/postfix-exporter-py/README.md

 * Parses Postfix `mail.log` files to extract key metrics.
 * Exposes metrics such as:
-  * Number of queued messages
+  * Number of messages in queue
   * Deferred, bounced, and rejected messages
   * Number of recipients per message
   * SMTP rejects